Gain a better understanding of the Merchant of Record/Seller of Record compliance requirements.

-The guidelines and best practices (click here for access instructions) within the Knowledge Portal provide resources designed to help Digital River employees, clients, prospects, and partners understand important information they need to know.
+The guidelines and best practices (refer to Accessing the learning tools for access information) within the Knowledge Portal provide resources designed to help Digital River employees, clients, prospects, and partners understand important information they need to know.
 The Knowledge Portal itself contains various Knowledge Bases that each have unique purposes and audiences.
 Within each Knowledge Base, there are articles on a wide range of topics which can all be found by performing a keyword search.

 Access to the learning tools is only granted to clients, partners, and prospective clients who have signed a non-disclosure agreement with Digital River.
 Existing clients, partners and prospective clients should contact their account managers to get the access instructions.